illinois-cs415/illinois-cs415.github.io/Rescources.md

 ### Immersive Computing Lab: Room 1104 NCSA

+**This lab will be available starting in Week 2 of the course.
+To gain access you will need to register with NCSA.
+Details of how to do this will be posted on CampusWire at the start of Week 2**

 The EWS computers and associated VR equipment in NCSA room 1104 are available for your use in the course.

 #### Equipment